crystal-lang/crystal/_gitbook/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 end
 ```

-Each one of them is optional, so I a method can do without the double splat, or without the splat, or without positional arguments.
+Each one of them is optional, so a method can do without the double splat, without the splat, without keyword arguments and without positional arguments.

 ## Components of a method call